 - $750 in equipment or supplies selected from the full EMS catalog.

-NIGHTSEA and EMS introduced the KEY Award in 2015 and we received many excellent applications.
-The inaugural award went to Dr. Robert Mitchell at the University of Wisconsin Oshkosh, where he is using the system to aid his neuroscience research using beetles.
+The inaugural 2015 award went to Dr. Robert Mitchell at the University of Wisconsin Oshkosh, where he is using the system to aid his neuroscience research using beetles.
 Read the blog post about the first award and another about how he very quickly put the system to good use.

 About this award

 Fluorescence is increasingly central to many fields of research, most notably in the life sciences but also in other disciplines.
 New faculty start-up budgets are limited and fluorescence microscopy equipment can be very expensive.
 Immediately after the introduction of the economical NIGHTSEA Stereo Microscope Fluorescence Adapter (SFA) system we realized that it was popular among researchers entering their first faculty position because it provides an economical way to implement a fluorescence capability at a reasonable cost.